Tribhuvan Highway: History

-Known informally as Byroad, the Tribhuvan Highway is the oldest and the first highway of Nepal and it links Naubise, 25 km west of Kathmandu with the Indian border at Birgunj/Raxaul.
+Known informally as Byroad, the Tribhuvan Highway is the oldest and the first highway of Nepal and links Naubise, 25 km west of Kathmandu with the Indian border at Birgunj/Raxaul.
 It was named in memory of King Tribhuvan (1906–1955).

-Its construction was completed with Indian assistance in 1956, and it provided the first serviceable road connection with India.
+Its construction was completed with Indian assistance in 1956, and became the first serviceable road connection with India.
 The first regular daily bus service on the highway was operated by Nepal Transport Service in 1959.
 The bus route ended at the railway station at Amlekhganj, from where travellers took the Nepal Government Railway (NGR) the rest of the way to Birgunj and Raxaul.

 Before Tribhuvan Highway was built, travelers used the historic trade route passing through Kulekhani, Chitlang, Chandragiri Pass and Thankot.

 Route

-The best stretch is through the Terai region.
+The best stretch of the highway is through the Terai region.
 Thereafter, it is an unending series of climbs and descents through the Sivalik Hills north of Hetauda.
 Its total length extends to some 116 km from north to south.
 It is 32 km as the crow flies from Hetauda to Naubise, but Tribhuvan Highway makes it an astonishing 107 km.
 At Naubise, the Tribhuwan Highway intersects the Prithvi Highway.

 Daman on Tribhuvan Highway has probably the finest view of the Himalayas extending on a good day from Dhaulagiri in the west to Everest in the east.

 Pathlaiya is the junction point of the Mahendra Highway and the Tribhuvan Highway.